Unit testing in .NET

 - Automatic regression tests

 Writing solid, maintainable code that works.
 This is what every developer wants.
-This guides you the art of unit
+This guides you into the art of unit

 testing, where you learn to build testable code and various techniques to give your code a good spin.
 With unit